 As the MCU soldiers on, it’s worth looking into the current contracts of its two biggest stars: Chris Evans and Robert Downey Jr. In the case of the former, Evans is signed on for six total films, with four already in the can (two Captain America’s and two Avengers).
 That makes his final two films Avengers: Infinity War, and the untitled sequel releasing the following year.
 For Downey, his contract is more movie-to-movie, while his $40-50 million price-tag per film makes him increasingly more difficult to secure down the line.

 So who will take over the mantle of the two de facto leaders of the MCU?
 Benedict Cumberbatch certainly made a strong case in Doctor Strange, and as such, it’s not all that crazy to envision him leading the Avengers in Phase 4.
+Of course, this is all dependent upon the outcome of Avengers 4, because as it stands, Jr. and

 3. The potential for Black Widow